pgaertig/nginx-big-upload/README.md

 ## nginx-big-upload vs nginx-upload-module

-I created this module as an user of excellent `nginx-upload-module` which processed many terabytes of data for several years.
+I created this module as an user of excellent `nginx-upload-module` which processed terabytes of data for several years.
 Sometimes I needed more features which were missing such as CRC32 calculation for resumable uploads.
-Unfortunately recently I realized that module may be abandoned, see [#41](https://github.com/vkholodkov/nginx-upload-module/issues/41), therefore I started a development of new solution which will compile with Nginx 1.3.8+ and will provide some area for enhancement.
-I preferred to use
+Unfortunately I suspect that module may be abandoned, see [#41](https://github.com/vkholodkov/nginx-upload-module/issues/41), therefore I started a development of new solution which will work with Nginx 1.3.8+ and will provide some area for enhancement.
+I prefer to use
 Lua module which gives very short development/test iterations in reload per request mode.
 Here is Pros/Cons list of this module in comparison to `nginx-upload-module`:

 * Pro: no status file because current offset is equal to size of linearly uploaded file;